 •'Legal' variable length: Pathagoras 'gives up' on identifying text as a variable when it exceeds a certain length.
 40 is the default 'max'.
 If you typically to provide 'explanatory text' within your documents using square brackets you use for your variables, you can set Pathagoras 'give up the search' length to exclude that explanatory text.
 (However, the better practice is to change the boundary markers of either variables or of the explanatory text.)

 •Variable boundaries: You can change the characters used to denote variables.
-Square brackets are the default, but you can use anything so long as it does not conflict with the 'simplified options/optional text characters, which are show as well on this screen.
+Square brackets are the default, but you can use anything so long as it does not conflict with the 'simplified options/optional text characters and other 'forbidden' characters or sets.

 Click the various tabs along the top of the screen and other important information and data regarding the following topics will be displayed.